laanp/Icarus_Mods_Separated/README.md

 ### laanp-NoWaterWheelJunk_v1_w176_P.pak
 - Water wheels no longer accumulate junk.

+### laanp-OldSigns_v1_w176_P.pak
+- Reverts all the sign icons back to style before Week 175 update.
+- Makes them clearer, less opaque and easier to see under low light and reflective conditions.
+- No more eye-strain!

 ### laanp-PetesAuxSlots_v1_w176_P.pak
 - Introduces a new module called "Pete's Envirosuit Auxiliary Slot Module" that can be researched/purchased for free in the Workshop under new group called "Pete's Modules".
 - This mod will also provide (+2) auxiliary slots for any envirosuit on planet, (even if the suit specs don't have any!)